No Highway in the Sky: Plot

 Scott gives Honey a ride home and learns that he is a widower whose wife was killed by a V2 rocket during the war.
 The perfect embodiment of the absent-minded professor, Honey has educated his brilliant but reserved 12-year-old daughter, Elspeth, at home, without any real understanding of a child's need for play and friends.
 Honey tells Scott he expects failure to occur after 1440 flight hours.
-Scott notes that commercial planes are building up miles faster than the experiment, and Honey becomes very upset, declaring that he is a scientist, he can't be concerned about people.
+Scott notes that commercial planes are building up miles faster than the experiment, and Honey becomes very upset, declaring that he is a scientist, he cannot be concerned about people.

 In the company bar, Scott runs into a test pilot, an old friend from WWII, who tells him about the recent crash of a Reindeer in Labrador.
 The plane had flown 1407 hours.
 The tail was never found, the pilot was blamed, and Scott suspects Honey's theory is correct.
 He informs Sir John, the head of RAE, who puts the vibration test on a 24-hour basis.

 Honey is sent to Labrador to examine the wreckage, but finds himself flying across the Atlantic on a Reindeer airliner.
 He was told that all Reindeer have only 500 hours in service, but is shocked to learn that this early production aircraft had already logged 1422 hours at takeoff.
 Despite the fact that his theory is not yet proven, he warns the captain, who contacts London for advice.
 Honey also shows the safest place to survive a crash to renowned Hollywood actress Monica Teasdale, who meant a great deal to his wife.
 Teasdale believes Honey and through a night of waiting she grows close to him, as does stewardess Marjorie Corder.

 The Reindeer lands safely at Gander Airport in Newfoundland, and an inspection clears it to continue on its route.
 Honey takes drastic action to stop the flight by retracting the landing gear, dropping the aircraft on its belly and wrecking it.
 Honey is detained, and Corder offers to go to Elspeth when she returns to England.